Alex-Pennington/pennington_m110a_demod/docs/POOR_HF_INVESTIGATION.md

 ## Technical Analysis

 ### AFC Implementation
-The modem uses frequency-domain search in `MSDMTDecoder`:
+The modem uses frequency-domain search in `BrainDecoder`:
 1. Searches from -freq_search_range to +freq_search_range
 2. Steps by freq_search_step (1 Hz)
 3. Evaluates correlation at each frequency